createdotnet/API-Documentation/introduction.md

 ## About Request and Response Formats

-Requests and responses can be provided in either JSON or XML.
+Requests and responses can be provided in JSON.
 Set the HTTP Accept header to specify the response format and the HTTP Content-Type header to specify the request format.

 JSON

 {% highlight php %}
 Accept: application/json
 Content-Type: application/json
-{% endhighlight %}

-XML

-{% highlight php %}
-Accept: application/xml
-Content-Type: application/xml
 {% endhighlight %}

 ## Access Levels